eholm62/Musical-Propositional-Logic/README.md

 its volume slighty for each variation.

 ## What is this project about?
-In 2023, my AP Computer Science A teacher quickly introduced the class to propositional logic in order to give us a better understanding of boolean expressions in Java.
+In 2023, my AP Computer Science A teacher breifly introduced the class to propositional logic in order to give us a better understanding of boolean expressions in Java.
 One major part of propositional logic we discussed was the construction of truth tables.
 If you're unfamiliar, truth tables